George713/pytelligence/README.md

                optimize="f1",
                n_trials=5,
                return_models=True,
+               feature_list=None, # optional
         )
 )
 ```
 `optimize` determines the metric to optimize for.

 `n_trials` specifies the number of hyperparameter sets to check for each algorithm.

+`feature_list` determines which feature columns to use during training.
+This optional parameter is often used after analysing the best features via `EFR` (see further down).

 `compare_df_tune` holds an overview of the achieved target metric for each algorithm along with the best set of hyperparameters.